marb61a/Course-Notes/Testing/Learn Software Testing from Industry Experts.md

   - The technology was an n-tier web based solution
   - The project team was a self-organising SCRUM team
   - This example concerns the testing tasks that the team put together
+  - One of the first tasks was supporting development
     - One task was to put together feature files for acceptance tasks
+    - Another was pair brainstorming of unit test ideas
+    - Construction of simulated databases
+    - Construct various virtual machines ready for various systems
+    - Review static analysis files as part of Continuous Integration
+      - This involved using various methods to analyse software complexity
+  - Tasks that were aimed at suporting customers
+  - Create feature files as part of acceptance tasks
+    - This will use things like Gherkin and Cucumber
-  - Another was to test how the feature files integrated into continuous integration servers
+    - Integrate Continuous Integration files into servers
-  - Run acceptance tasks on all platforms
+    - Ensure that all acceptance tests have been run on all platforms
-  -
+    - These will be customer driven acceptance tests for these activities
+  - Then there are testability activities
+    - Insert hooks into the software to allow for some external control via script
+    - Also insert hooks to allow for monitoring of state of backups
+  - After this then came the capabilities tasks
+    - Do backups happen when normal situations take place -

 Understanding Software Testing Tasks with Example- Part II -